macj314/my-robot-neighborhood/README.md

 ## Description

-_This site takes a number from the user, and prints out a message that is dependent on that input._
+_This site takes a number from the user prints out a list of numbers from 0 to input number.
+If one of the printed numbers has;
+1, 2, or 3 in it then, print out a specific string for each one._

 ## Specs